jputrino/f5-bigip-agc-config-guides/saml-idp-connector/docs/SimpleSAMLPhp.rst

 ---------------------------------

 To configure SimpleSAMLPhp provide following inputs:
-	- :guilabel:`IDP Hostname or IP Address` : Provide the hostname or ipaddress:port of the IDP.
+	- :guilabel:`IDP Hostname or IP Address` : Provide the hostname, hostname and port, or IP address and port of the IdP.

 Advanced Connector Settings
 ---------------------------